What to pay attention to when purchasing a fiscal cash register

 POS cash registers

 Computer cash register - they are state of the art cash registers, which combine a computer with fiscal printer.
-Magnetic card readers, barcode scanners, payment terminals, electronic scales, fiscal printers, etc. In most cases they are used by supermarkets (inventory management system is available).
+Magnetic card readers, barcode scanners, payment terminals, electronic scales, fiscal printers, etc. In most cases they are used by supermarkets (inventory management system may be connected to them).

 When purchasing a cash register pay attention to the type of printer mechanism installed, whether it is a dot-matrix or thermal.
 A dot-matrix mechanism is loud, slow but is cheap.
 Thermal mechanism is silent, fast, but service is more expensive.
 Keep in mind that printed rolls of thermal paper must be stored under appropriate conditions, otherwise they can fade and will not be readable.
 The rolls from a fiscal cash register must be kept for 5 years — at that time the Tax Office can carry out control.
 The term shall be counted from the end of the calendar year in which you make your sale.
 For example, if the sales were made in January, in practice you must keep rolls for almost six years.